zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/duplicate-cdb-using-dbca-silent-mode/duplicate-cdb-using-dbca-silent-mode.md

 CDB1 must be in `ARCHIVELOG` mode before you can duplicate it by using DBCA in silent mode.

-1. Set the environment variable to CDB1.
-Enter **CDB1** at the prompt.
+1. Set the Oracle environment variables.
+At the prompt, enter **CDB1**.

     ```
     $ <copy>. oraenv</copy>